lilychuang78/minestone2/README.md

 https://github.com/Code-Institute-Solutions/InteractiveFrontendDevelopment-Resume/tree/master/03-SendingEmailsUsingEmailJS/06-sending_emails

 ### Media
-- The images used on "Home" and "Contact" page were downloaded from Unsplash:<br />
+- The images used on "Home" and "Contact" page were downloaded from Unsplash and free to use online:<br />
 https://unsplash.com/photos/au3CYbd7vCU<br />
 https://unsplash.com/photos/6rEPAbrXNaY